MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 For the knowledge search results, you can configure standard and custom fields as filters to help your agents find the content and improve their productivity.

-You can set up the customization of knowledge article search filters by first enabling the feature and then setting the filter configurations.
+The option to **Enable knowledge article search filters** is turned by default for both new and existing customers.
+You can further set up your filter personalization settings by setting up the other options available on teh filters page.

+xxx If you wish to disable search filters.

 The fields that are present on the knowledge article entity are the fields that are available as filters.
 Additionally, filters can be defined on fields that have the following data types:

 - Options set
 - Multiselect options set